DennisSchenkel/PP4-Cityfur/README.md

 Steps of development:
-- Starting with a basic html and css layout
+- Starting with a basic HTML and CSS layout
-- Adding the core functionality of guest checkin and checkout.
+- Adding the core functionality of guest check-in and check-out.
 - Add functionality for searching guests, displaying critical information
 - Building guest profiles and CRUD functionality
-- Adding authentication feature for access controlle
+- Adding authentication feature for access controll
 - Adding basic report system
 - Adding guest mentions to report system and showing related reports in guest profile